chiahsien/ZenReader/README.md

    - Clicking outside the focus container
    - Clicking the browser toolbar icon again
    - Right-clicking and selecting "Exit Focus Mode"
+5. **Access the About page** by:
+   - Right-clicking the extension icon and selecting "About ZenReader"
+   - Clicking the "?" button in the focus mode toolbar

 ## Installation